-This Irish Cream Mint Chocolate Trifle is a delicious combination of Irish Cream-soaked chocolate cake, mint-flavored whipped cream, pudding, and Andes chocolate mints.
-Come on in and I’ll share the recipe…
+This Irish Cream Mint Chocolate Trifle combines Irish Cream-soaked chocolate cake, mint-flavored whipped cream, pudding, and Andes chocolate mints.

 I’m telling you, the cool mint mixed with rich chocolate is divine.

 Here are my top Amazon Picks for this Chocolate Mint Trifle…

 [box] Anchor Hocking Monaco Glass...Shop on Amazon Luigi Bormioli Michelangelo...Shop on Amazon Cornucopia Serving Spoons &...Shop on Amazon WHYSKO® Stainless Steel Mi...Shop on Amazon KitchenAid KSM150PSER Artis...Shop on Amazon[/box]

 You can refrigerate a loosely covered trifle for up to a few days.
 After that, the cake will get too soggy from the cream and pudding.

 No. There are too many elements in the desert to freeze well.